open-data/ckan-virtual-library-import/data/AMICUS_sample_128.xml.md

 # Notes about the data

 ## Non validating XML
-* CM: The original data does not wrap the items, I injected:
+* CM: The original data did not validate, I injected the following:
     * <data> after the first line
     * </data> after the last line